Pepijn van der Stap

-Pepijn van der Stap (born c.
-2002) is a Dutch cybersecurity specialist and convicted criminal.
+Pepijn van der Stap (born 2002) is a Dutch cybersecurity specialist and convicted criminal.
 While employed as a software engineer at the Amsterdam cybersecurity firm Hadrian and volunteering as a researcher for the Dutch Institute for Vulnerability Disclosure (DIVD), he simultaneously orchestrated a criminal scheme involving the theft of data from millions of individuals and the extortion of companies for millions of euros.

 His case drew significant media attention for the stark contrast between his public "white hat" persona and his "black hat" activities.
 The Dutch Public Prosecution Service (OM) treated the case as a precedent-setting event, intended to serve as a clear warning to other cybercriminals.

 Career

 Van der Stap worked as a software engineer at Hadrian, an Amsterdam-based cybersecurity startup.
 Following his arrest in January 2023, he was dismissed.
 Hadrian conducted an internal investigation and reported finding no evidence that he had misused his position or access for his criminal schemes.

 Concurrently, he was a valued volunteer researcher at the Dutch Institute for Vulnerability Disclosure (DIVD), a non-profit group of ethical hackers.
 He served as case lead on several major vulnerability disclosures.
 After his arrest, an independent forensic investigation by Fox-IT, commissioned by DIVD, concluded that van der Stap had not misused his access to DIVD systems or data.